 Terms Offered: All terms

-In this course, Relay students will prepare to take the Elementary Reading & ELA Praxis Exam.
-They will use self-reflection, intentional goal-setting and planning, and engagement with central concepts in order to build their content and pedagogical knowledge and their ability to implement test-wise practices.
-With their instructor and peers, they will review exam framework(s), discuss resources, and analyze dozens of practice test items aligned to the content categories or competencies assessed on the exam.
-They will discuss self-directed learning habits, research-based learning or study strategies, and test-wise practices for standardized exams.
-They will prepare to teach Elementary Reading & ELA by setting themselves up for success on this exam, as success on this exam correlates with instructional effectiveness.
+In this course, Relay students will prepare to take early childhood and elementary grade literacy exams.
+Students will use self-reflection, intentional goal-setting and planning, as well as engagement with critical concepts to build content and pedagogical knowledge.
+Students will also learn to implement test-wise practices.
+With their instructor and peers, students will review exam framework(s), discuss resources, and analyze a myriad of practice test items aligned to the content categories or competencies assessed on the exam.
+Students will engage in class discussion around self-directed learning habits, research-based learning or study strategies, and test-wise practices for standardized exams.
+By participating in exam preparation,students will invigorate their early childhood and elementary literacy practices and set themselves up for success on this exam.
+Success on this exam correlates with and supports instructional effectiveness.

 CERT-503: Prepare for the Praxis Elementary Mathematics (5003/5903) Exam